stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 ## Scope
 ---
 The scope of this analytical research is limited to the data initially scrapped for research.
 As such the scope of the data pertains to 2016 UN HDI data and procrastination survey responses from 4264 individuals representing only 86 of the officially recognized 193 countries.
-The survey responses only required procrastination indices to be completed, other demigraphic data was optional and as such, some countries, groups, or occupations may be under represented.
+The survey responses only required procrastination indices to be completed, other demographic data was optional and as such, some countries, groups, or occupations may be under represented.

 ## Required Libraries